chjdev/chjdev.github.io/_posts/2016-06-07-docker-ubuntu.md

 sudo systemctl enable docker
 ```

-You could opt to add your server user to the <code>docker</code> group on your
+You could add your server user to the `docker` group (the unix socket is owned
-system, however since I manage docker via TCP I opt not to use it and run
+by this group), however since I manage docker via TCP I opt not to use it and
-docker via sudo if necessary.
+run docker via sudo if necessary.

 Note: don't forget to distribute certificates to your clients, and  set the
-<code>DOCKER_HOST</code> and <code>DOCKER_TLS_VERIFY</code> environment
+`DOCKER_HOST` and `DOCKER_TLS_VERIFY` environment
 variables.

 Happy dockering!